jetkan-yk/nlp-project/README.md

 1. Make sure you have installed all the dependencies mentioned above
 2. Clone or download this repository, then open a terminal and navigate to this folder
-3. Train, test & evaluate the model by running `python3 main.py {1 | 2}` which performs these actions on `subtask 1 or 2`:
+3. Train, test & evaluate the model by running `python3 main.py {config}` which:
+   1. Select the `config`-th configurations from `config.py`.
+Use `python3 main.py -h`
+      to see all available configurations.
-   1. Load all data from the `data/` folder
+   2. Load all data from the `data/` folder
-   2. Randomly split the dataset into training & testing set
+   3. Randomly split the dataset into training & testing set
-   3. Train the model using the training set and store the model in the `model` file
+   4. Train the model using the training set and store the model in the `model` file
-   4. Test the model against the testing set
+   5. Test the model against the testing set

 ### Useful flags